 In 1928 the site was purchased from the London County Council for £600, with grants from the City Parochial Charities Fund.

 In April 1930, the building contract was placed with the Merton Abbey Joinery Works and work progressed rapidly.
 The building was dedicated as St. Luke’s Hall on 13th September 1930.
 By the time the hall was opened, 360 children had already been enrolled for membership of its Sunday School.
 The sanctuary, comprising a dais on which were placed the table and lectern, was screened off from the rest of the hall by a curtain when not in use.
 It was not until St. Luke’s day in 1931 that the altar was dedicated.
 In 1934 a smaller additional hall of timber and asbestos was erected.
 In the following year Sir Charles Nicholson and TJ Rushton prepared designs for a new permanent church as part of the same site.
+You can see the fundraising pamphlet for these plans below:

 The foundation stone was laid on 13th March 1937, and the Church was consecrated on the 8th January 1938 by the Bishop of Southwark.
 It had the distinction of being the only Nicholson church in the area to be fully completed to the architect’s designs.